This article has links to products and services we love, which we may make commission from.

 One experience loved by tourists is the Edinburgh Torchlight Procession on 29 December.

-For the Procession, you purchase a fire and waxed-based torch with your ticket.
+You purchase a fire and waxed-based torch with your ticket for the procession.

 During the event, you walk with thousands of fellow torchbearers, pipers, drummers, and Vikings!

-Regardless of how many times I hear the pipe band, the hairs of my neck still stand on end when the drums do their intro and the pipes whining kicks in.
+Regardless of how often I hear the pipe band, the hairs of my neck still stand on end when the drums do their intro and the pipes whining kicks in.

 The meeting point is The Meadows, and the lit parade walks through the Old Town.

-I’m going to be honest here, I did the Procession, and I found that it was more waiting around than walking.
+I’m going to be honest here: I did the Procession and found that it was more waiting around than walking.

-First of all, you wait in line to collect the torch; then, you wait to move on to the next section.
+First, you wait in line to collect the torch, and then you wait to proceed to the next section.

 Once you are in place, you wait for your torch to be lit.
 Then you wait to walk.

-Finally, the fun begins when you get to walk behind a local pipe band.
+Finally, the fun begins when you walk behind a local pipe band.

-Glad I did it, don’t think I’d do it again.
+Glad I did it, I don’t think I’d do it again.

 Let us know your experience in the comments!